John J. Lentz

 John Jacob Lentz (January 27, 1856 – July 27, 1931) was an American lawyer and politician who served as a U.S. Representative from Ohio for two terms from 1897 to 1901.

 Early life and career

-Born near St. Clairsville, Belmont County, Ohio, Lentz attended the common schools and the St. Clairsville High School.
+Born near St. Clairsville, Ohio, Lentz attended the common schools and the St. Clairsville High School.

 He was a school teacher for four years.

 He graduated from the National Normal University, Lebanon, Ohio, in 1877 and then attended the University of Wooster in 1877 and 1878.

 He graduated from the University of Michigan at Ann Arbor in 1882 and from Columbia Law School, New York City, in 1883.

 He was admitted to the bar in Columbus, Ohio, in October 1883 and practiced.
 He was law partner with George K. Nash from 1887 until Nash's death in 1904.

 He was the founder of the American Insurance Union in 1894 and was its president continuously from then until his death.

 He was a trustee of Ohio University at Athens.